Gogeta-SSB/Amazon-AWS/README.md

 Storage is typically set as 8 GB; that's all you need.

 Press "Launch Instance", where you will get your key pair.
 DO NOT LOSE THIS FILE.
-Losing this file will permanently lose you access to remotely edit your server; you can only edit your Amazon EC2 instance via the website.
+Losing this file will permanently lose access to your server remotely; you can only edit your Amazon EC2 instance via the website.

 Congratulations, you've successfully created a server!

 # Step 3: Setting up the server.

 Before you do anything at all, first create an elastic IP.
 From there, could you associate your Elastic IP with your EC2 instance?
-By allocating your elastic IP, you are accessing your website firmlyt your IP address does not change continuously, which is essential for your website, as you'd want your IP address to be linked to a domain name.
+By allocating your elastic IP, you are accessing your website firmly; your IP address does not change continuously, which is essential for your website, as you'd want your IP address to be linked to a domain name.
 Still, if the IP address is inconsistent, there will be problems.

 Once you've completed associating your Elastic IP, you can start the server, head over to instances, click your instance and set your instance state to "start instance".

-Your IPV4 address sould be the same as your Elastic IP.
+Your IPV4 address should be the same as your Elastic IP.

-# Step 4: Accessing  web server remotely.
+# Step 4: Accessing the  web server remotely.

 To access your server remotely, you first need the server up and running, from which you'll go to Amazon EC2 instances, and press connect while your server is active.